-Pierson says, "If your home were slowly disappearing, how would it impact your identity?
-Identity and place are inextricably bound to one another.
-We are shaped by our environments, and when they are threatened, so is our sense of self.'
-South Louisiana native Marjorie loss from climate change and oil & gas drilling is hastening the transformation of an already ephemeral coastal ecosystem along the Gulf Shore.
+Pierson says, "If your home were slowly disappearing, how would it impact continued on Page 38 Carolina Arts, June 2016 - Page 37 loss from climate change and oil & gas drilling is hastening the transformation of an already ephemeral coastal ecosystem along the Gulf Shore.
 Ever mindful that cultural heritage and identity can be as fragile as the vanishing landscape, Pierson's images provide a multi-faceted depiction of these rapidly evolving waterways.

-Pierson weaves a story of external forces and internal reckoning in her photographic study of a home landscape in peril.
-Land continued on Page 38 is reflected in water and earth that are delicate. uncertain
+South Louisiana native Marjorie Pierson weaves a story of external forces and internal reckoning in her photographic study of a home landscape in peril.
+Land is reflected in water and earth that are delicate, uncertain.

-Durham Arts Councíl
+Durham Arts Council